grafana/terraform-provider-grafana/website/docs/r/data_source.html.md

   and authentication type to access the data source. `json_data` is documented in more detail below.

+* `tls_skip_verify` - Optional boolean value indicating if verification of tls should be skipped.

 * `secure_json_data` - (Required by some data source types) The access and secret keys required to access the data source. `secure_json_data` is documented in more detail below.